oracle-livelabs/database/db-expert-tool-suite/db-tutorials/3-service-advisor/service-advisor.md

-# Lab 1: View and Compare Services Tool
+# Lab 3: Service Advisor
 ## Introduction

-This lab walks you through how to use DBExpert's [View and Compare Services Tool](https://apexadb.oracle.com/ords/r/dbexpert/dbsn/compare-solutions).
+This lab walks you through how to use DBExpert's [Service Advisor](https://apexadb.oracle.com/ords/r/dbexpert/dbsn/service-advisor).

-Our tool guides customers through Oracle’s Database service offerings and highlights key service information in a digestible way.
+Enter requirements for your cloud database and see which services meet them, including price and total cost of ownership (TCO).

 **Estimated Time: 5 minutes**